kyma-project/kyma/docs/backup/03-02-create-backup.md

 ## Schedule periodic backups

-If you want to set up periodic backups, use Schedule custom resources.
-Deploy the Schedule custom resources in the `kyma-backup` Namespace to instruct the Velero Server to schedule a cluster backup.
+To set up periodic backups, use Schedule custom resources.
+Deploy Schedule custom resources in the `kyma-backup` Namespace to instruct the Velero Server to schedule a cluster backup.
 Make sure the indentation is correct.

 A sample scheduled backup configuration looks like this: